aeteck/academic-kickstart/content/home/about.md

     "Rigid Body Dynamics",
     "Control Systems Design",
     "Robotics and Automation",
-    "Manufacturing and Machine Methods",
+    "Manufacturing and Prototyping",
-    "Measurement and Instrumentation",
+    "Measurement and Instrumentation"
-    "Optimization"
   ]

 # List your qualifications (such as academic degrees).